markuslw/GenNarrate/README.md

 > [!TIP]
 > Developed using Python 3.12.3 or higher.

-1. naviate to the `backend` directory
+1. navigate to the `backend/` directory
     ```bash
     $ cd backend/
     ```